itzalak/thescream.nvim/README.md

 ## Why

-I wanted to synchronize my day-to-day tools with a single theme and decided to learn how to create a theme for neovim.
+I wanted to synchronize my day-to-day tools with a single theme and wanted to learn how to create a theme for neovim.
 That's it.

 ## Screenshot